-Central to the Christian thinking process is repentance.
-The Greek term is metanoia, which is a word that literally means “changed thinking.”
+Repentance means to turn away from sin and turn to God and his truth.
+The NT Greek word for repentance is metanoia, and it literally means “changed thinking.”
 The biblical meaning is to change the way you think and change the way you behave.
-Repentance is not merely behavior change.
-But because true repentance involves a change of heart and purpose, it inevitably results in a change of behavior.
+Because true repentance involves a transformation of heart and purpose, it inevitably results in a change of behavior.

-- Recognize and confess you are apart from God because of sin.
+1. Recognize and confess you are separated from God because of your sin.

-- Recognize that Jesus died on the cross as the sacrifice for sin.
+2. Recognize that Jesus died on the cross as the sacrifice for your sin.

-Repentance is not something you do only at the time of salvation; it should be an ongoing mental discipline for every Christian.
+Repentance is central to all seasons and phases of the Christian life.
+Repentance is not something you do only at the time of salvation; it should be an ongoing spiritual discipline for every Christian.
 Pay attention to your thought patterns and behavior patterns.
 If your thinking or action drift off-path, repent.
 Trust God and turn away from wrong thoughts.
 Turn away from wrong behavior.